TianyuDu/AnnEconForecast/docs/layout.md

 This directory contains all scripts handling tasks including data-preprocessing, model building and visualization.

-**Note**: generally one does not need to modify files under this directory the only wanted is replicating the results in the demonstration or run existing models on a different dataset (but in the same format).
+**Note**: generally one does not need to modify files under this directory the only wanted is replicating the results in the demonstration or run existing models on a different dataset (but in the same format, for more information on the data used, refer to [data instruction](data.md)).

 ### Constants